SashaPatsel/coding-drills/guides/readme/README.md

 There are many good templates for READMEs out there that provide structure.
 Using one of these templates can be super helpful and makes writing a README more of an "insert information here" process.

-You can google templates on your own, but [here's a good one to get you started](https://gist.githubusercontent.com/PurpleBooth/109311bb0361f32d87a2/raw/8254b53ab8dcb18afc64287aaddd9e5b6059f880/README-Template.md) hdh
+You can google templates on your own, but [here's a good one to get you started](https://gist.githubusercontent.com/PurpleBooth/109311bb0361f32d87a2/raw/8254b53ab8dcb18afc64287aaddd9e5b6059f880/README-Template.md).

 ### The Heading